-Note: Hiding updates is just a temporary solution.
-After some time, usually after 30+ days, Windows 10 will automatically unhide the update and installs it, if needed.
+Note: Hiding is just a temporary solution.
+After some time, usually after 30+ days, Windows 10 & 11 will automatically unhide the update and install it.

 1. Hide Updates Using Show and Hide Update Tool

-Microsoft actually created a simple GUI tool called Show and Hide updates.
+Microsoft created a simple GUI tool called Show and Hide updates.
 Using this tool, you can hide any update you want with just a few clicks.
-Though the tool is mainly intended to hide driver updates, you can also use it hide other Windows 10 updates too.
+Though the tool is mainly intended to hide driver updates, you can also use it to hide other updates.

 1. First, download the Show and Hide Update tool.
 Once downloaded, double-click on the file.
 Being a portable application, you don’t have to install it.